 While it may seem fun or silly to buy an Oktoberfest COSTUME (ie. wench girl or polyester “lederhosen” guy).
 DON’T even THINK about wearing one to the real Oktoberfest Tents… in fact, you might want to reconsider putting those things on at any time (well, maybe Halloween).
 Just don’t.
 A Dirndl or authentic Lederhosen may seem pricey, but they never go out of fashion, and can be worn for years (and passed down).

 Oktoberfest in America

 Here in America, we have taken the Oktoberfest idea and run with it.
-A quick search of our Events page will find a local Oktoberfest festival for you and your family to enjoy.
 Food, fun and dancing… the perfect way to celebrate an early fall afternoon!
-My family comes from the North and East… so, we are not Bavarians….but I will be enjoying my WeissWurst , Pretzel and Bier (actually, a Radler for me) at our local German Restaurant, the Speisekammer (and a few other places… the celebration does go on for a few weeks!)…. and I’m sure I will be doing some dancing!
+My family comes from the North and East… so, we are not Bavarians….but I would be enjoying my WeissWurst , Pretzel and Bier (actually, a Radler for me) at our local German Restaurant.

 Still want to Learn MORE About Oktoberfest?